sashaNull/OverTheWire-Bandit-Writeup/README.md

-# OverTheWire:Bandit, Level 0-15 Writeup
+# OverTheWire: Bandit, Level 0-15 Writeup

 ## Introduction
 OverTheWire is a community that can help you to learn and practice security concepts in the form of fun-filled games.
 They offer lots of wargames to practice your skills.